gfernandez25/tech-blog/README.md

 13. open browser and go to local host

 ## Usage
-code can be downloaded from github and run from a local server or you can visit deployed website on heroku
+code can be downloaded from github and run from a local server or you can visit deployed app on heroku

 ## Screenshot
 ![ScreenShot](public/images/tech-blog.png)